bartificer/programming-by-stealth/docs/pbs2.md

 Since we’re using HTML to markup text, the vast majority of a HTML document is plain text.
 We use so-called _HTML tags_ to add context to that text.
 In general, tags come in matched pairs – an opening tag, and a closing tag.
 The content between matching opening and closing tags is said to be _contained_ within the tag.
 An opening tag takes the form of the name of a tag between chevrons, and a closing tag takes the form of the name with a forward slash pre-fixed between chevrons.

 For example, the `p` tag is used to define a paragraph, it’s opened with `<p>`, and closed with `</p>`.
-The text for the paragraph goes inbetween the opening and closing tags.
+The text for the paragraph goes in between the opening and closing tags.
 The following example shows the markup for a one-line paragraph:

 ```XHTML
 <p>This is a one-line paragraph!</p>